 - 1. The Complainant and the faculty and/or non-faculty academic Respondent will be notified by the Title IX Office/OPHD of the opportunity to meet individually with the Chancellor's Designee and/or to submit comments on the Title IX/OPHD investigation report in writing to the Chancellor's Designee.
-The purpose of this response is not to challenge the factual findings in the Title IX/OPHD investigation report or present new evidence, but to provide the Complainant and the Respondent with an opportunity to express their perspectives and address what outcome they wish to see. - a.
-The Complainant and the Respondent must respond to the meeting opportunity notification within 5 calendar days after the date the notification was sent.
-If no response is received by the deadline, the non-responding party will forfeit his/her opportunity to meet, but may still submit comments in writing as provided in Section II-A-1. - b.
-The meeting shall take place no later than 10 calendar days after the acceptance of the meeting opportunity unless the Chancellor's Designee approves a later date. - c.
-Written comments from the Complainant and Respondent must be received by the Chancellor's Designee no later than 15 calendar days from the date they are notified of the opportunity.
+The purpose of this response is not to challenge the factual findings in the Title IX/OPHD investigation report or present new evidence, but to provide the Complainant and the Respondent with an opportunity to express their perspectives and address what outcome they wish to see.
+The parties will have 5 business days after the Title IX Officer sends the investigation report to respond. - a.
+The Complainant and the Respondent must respond to the meeting opportunity notification within 5 business days after the date the investigation report is sent.
+If no response is received by the deadline, the non-responding party will forfeit his/her opportunity to meet.

+- b.
+The meeting shall take place no later than 7 business days after the acceptance of the meeting opportunity unless the Chancellor's Designee approves a later date. - c.
+Written comments from the Complainant and Respondent must be received by the Chancellor's Designee no later than 5 business days from the date the Title IX Officer sends the investigation report.